Accio/accio.github.io/_posts/2020-06-09-meta-analysis-of-scRNAseq-for-Cov19.md

 * Single-cell and single-nucleus RNA-sequencing data analysis with done with [Scanpy](https://github.com/theislab/scanpy).
-* Co-expression of TMPRSS2 and CTSL with ACE2 was assessed with a *logistic* (e.g. binarized) linear effect model, with *ACE2* mRNA abundance as an independent variable and individuals as a random effect.
+* Co-expression of TMPRSS2 and CTSL with ACE2 was assessed with a *logistic* (e.g. binarized) linear mixed effect model, with *ACE2* mRNA abundance as an independent variable and individuals as a random effect.
 * Association with gender, age, and smoking status was assessed with a generalized effect model, using